Bioenergy in Aotearoa

 Matthew Jackson

 Okay, look, I'm just conscious of time.
-Paul, is there anything else that you want to add before we close off?
+Paul, is there anything else you want to add before we close off?
 Um, I intend to do a closing kind of here and then leave the Zoom open for anybody who wants to continue this discussion, connect, and share details.
-So Paulo, how are you?
-Yeah, to sorry just to break in; well, I won't be able to leave the server because I needed at 130, but thanks, Misha,

 Dr Paul Bennett

-I just like to thank, thank you all for the opportunity—so very interesting questions.
-So hopefully, if you haven't got the answers or if, after some reflection on what you've heard, you've got more questions, I'm more than happy to answer them, so please share my details with all the attendees and the slides, the attendees, and I'd be happy to answer any questions.
+I just like to thank you all for the opportunity—so many very interesting questions.
+So hopefully, if you haven't got the answers or if, after some reflection on what you've heard, you've got more questions, I'm more than happy to answer them.
+Please share my details with all the attendees and the slides, and I'd be happy to answer any questions.

 Matthew Jackson

 Thanks, Harmaan.
-Do you have anything else you want to say, and a closing comment?
-Just a very big thank you to everyone that took the time to be here.
-I don't know how many had an opportunity to have their questions addressed, but as Paul said, we're happy to speak to people one on one and their various open emails.
-So everyone who's joined us today.
+Do you have anything else you want to say, including a closing comment?
+Just a very big thank you to everyone who took the time to be here.
+I don't know how many had an opportunity to have their questions addressed, but as Paul said, we're happy to speak to people one-on-one and their various open emails.
+So, everyone who's joined us today.
 Thank you for your time, and please feel free to reach out.
 Okay, well, I was there.
-I just want to acknowledge EHF Michelle; thank you very much for enabling this platform, and, you know, I'm just really privileged to be able to be a part of this community.
+I want to acknowledge EHF Michelle; thank you very much for enabling this platform, and, you know, I'm just really privileged to be able to be a part of this community.
 I will make all of the slides available.
 Well, we'll make sure that everything that we've discussed has a link on our website, and I believe Michelle will be making the video available on the EHF website as well if you'd like to share that.
-I encourage you to follow a Dimitri on LinkedIn, connect with on LinkedIn can connect with myself or Harlan on LinkedIn if you'd like to continue this discussion.
-And for those of you inside of the Edmund Hillary fellowship Slack channel, we'll also put contact information in the environmental stream.
-So with that, I'm just doing closing Karakia.
+I encourage you to follow Dimitri on LinkedIn and connect with me or Harlan on LinkedIn if you'd like to continue this discussion.
+And for those of you inside of the Edmund Hillary Fellowship Slack channel, we'll also put contact information in the environmental stream.
+So, with that, I'm just closing Karakia.

 Kia tau to rangimarie